robertojguerra/orangepi-zero-full-setup/README2.md

 * Run this OS in the OrangePi Zero, to make sure you have a good OS building system.
 Test that you can login with SSH.

+* Congratulations!
+Now you have your own standard Armbian OS, which you built yourself!

 <h2>7.3 Add the TV encoder driver to the Linux kernel source</h2>

 * Download these patches: